 You can always pop into the fancier hotels to take advantage of their bars, restaurants, spas, gyms, and pools.
 Most of the nicest hotels in Hawaii sell day passes for use of their grounds, so you can choose to set aside a “fancy hotel day” during your vacation.
 And some hotels give you a free day pass with the purchase of any spa treatment.

 You can extend your stay on the islands by saving a bit of money on the hotel, so don’t book a fancy suite.
 Besides air conditioning, the only other option to really consider is a location.
 You want to be central on the island or close to your favorite attractions, such as being on the beach or other activities.

 It’s best to pick one region of an island to explore rather than drive around trying to see it all.
 We always recommend spending at least one week on one single island, and it is impossible to see everything a Hawaiian island has to offer inside that week.
 This rings especially true when you look at our repeatable recommended cycle of activities.

 Day 1 “Active” - Do a hike to get the blood pumping.

 Day 2 “Semi-active” - Do a guided tour to stay semi-active.

 Day 3 “Rest” - Lounge on your favorite beach, get a fancy hotel pool pass or enjoy a spa to rest.

 Hawaii is a chain of eight islands sitting in the middle of the Pacific Ocean.
-Two of the islands are off limits and two others -- Molokai and Lanai -- are generally reserved for locals.
-That leaves four heavily tourists islands: Kauai, Oahu, Maui, and Hawaii (ie. The Big Island).
+Two of the islands are off-limits and two others -- Molokai and Lanai -- are generally reserved for locals.
+That leaves four heavily tourist islands: Kauai, Oahu, Maui, and Hawaii (ie. The Big Island).

 Each of these islands is incredibly unique.
 You might find similar weather and a few similar landscapes on the islands, but each island is unique in its natural attractions.
 And each island has a personality of its own.